-Madhavan, a young upper-middle-class Indian ad moviemaker, encounters a middle aged trade union activist in an airport.
-Due to heavy rain the flight gets cancelled and the two make an arduous trip by every means available from Orissa to Chennai.
-Their conflicting values and approaches constantly creates frictions and through this journey changing values in India is beautifully portrayed.
-The movie comes with a great plot, brilliant story telling, humour and music.
+Madhavan, a young upper-middle-class Indian ad moviemaker, encounters a middle-aged trade union activist in an airport.
+Due to heavy rain, the flight gets canceled and the two make an arduous trip by every means available from Orissa to Chennai.
+Their conflicting values and approaches constantly creates frictions and through this journey changing value systems in India is beautifully portrayed.
+The movie comes with a great plot, brilliant storytelling, humour and music.

 It took me two years to write this review since the movie overwhelms me.
-I have seen the movie atleast 15 times so far and each time I discover some layer that I did not notice before.
-But thanks to brilliant story-telling and direction these layers of complexity do not overwhelm the viewer, even when we see the movie for the first time.
+I have seen the movie at least 10 times so far and each time I discover some layer that I did not notice before.
+But thanks to some brilliant storytelling and direction these layers of complexity are almost invisible when we see the movie for the first time.
 I have unpacked some of these themes below.

 The Journey

-The flood forces Madhavan to stay in a room with Kamal Hassan who looks “less classy”.
+The flood forces Madhavan to stay in a room with Kamal Hassan who is less classy.
 Madhavan also finds him meddlesome and garrulous.
-As flights and trains get cancelled and Madhavan is forced to go without comforts he is accustomed to, and complains bitterly that India is a country where you cannot get things even if you can pay for it.
+As flights and trains get canceled and he is forced to go without comforts he is accustomed to, Madhavan complains bitterly that India is a country where you cannot get things even if you can pay for it.

-Being accustomed to poorer ways of life, Kamal Hassan takes these discomforts with stride and acts resourcefully to steer them out of their troubles, especially in their common quest to reach Madras quickly.
-Madhavan discovers as the movie goes along that while Kamal Hassan is disagreeably garrulous, his social skills make him resourceful; while he is meddlesome, he is thoughtful and helpful; and while he is less classy, Kamal Hassan works for a cause that is worthy.
+Being accustomed to poorer ways of life, Kamal Hassan takes these discomforts with stride and acts resourcefully to steer them out of their troubles, especially in their joint quest to reach Madras quickly.
+Madhavan discoveres, as the movie goes along, that while Kamal Hassan is disagreeably garrulous, his social skills make him resourceful; while he is meddlesome, he is thoughtful and helpful; and while he is less classy, Kamal Hassan works for a cause that is worthy.
 The different locations of the two characters and their approach to life set the context for the movie.

 The movie is a metaphorical journey for the ad maker who has not seen discomforts in life.
-The flood forces him to see acute poverty and helplessness that he has not encountered in his sheltered middle-class life.
-The movie beautifully introduces such images in brief shots initially spanning just one or two seconds (scantilly dressed children jumping into dirty flood water, helpless people sitting in a corner, etc.).
+The flood forces him to see difficult aspects of life in India that he is typically not used to.
+Such images are introduced initially as brief shots spanning just one or two seconds (scantily dressed children jumping into dirty flood water, helpless people sitting in a corner, etc.).
 As the movie goes along such encounters increase in length.
 Madhavan first faces a robber who tries to steal his suitcase and then he travels on the top of a bus to reach Andhra Pradesh.
 He then witnesses the victims of a train accident and finally travels in an ambulance with a boy who is badly injured in the accident with the boy finally dying.

 Love, religion, communism & consumerism

-When Madhavan learns that the boy had died he questions if god exists.
-Kamal Hassan answers that god exists, and Madhavan is god himself when he is moved to shed tears for an unknown boy.
-God is nothing but love, he argues (and hence the title, Anbe Sivam – or love is god).
-Kamal Hassan constantly reinterprets religion, communism and ‘goodness’ on the whole as love for the stranger.
-This idea is drawn from the Bhakti movement and even the title, Anbe Sivam is drawn from the poetry of Thirumular who wrote more than 1,500 years ago.
+The movie makes love for humanity its central theme and evaluates social arrangements such as religion and economic systems in its light.
+When Madhavan learns that the boy had died he questions if God exists.
+Kamal Hassan answers that god exists in love, and that Madhavan became that god when he is moved to tears for an unknown boy.
+God is nothing by love, he argues (and hence the title, Anbe Sivam – or love is god).

 Yar yar sivam captures this idea in a beautiful song